PierreGode/MMM-ICA/README.md

-#MMM-ICA
-This is a Magic Mirror module for connecting to the ICA API.
+#MMM-ICA is a Magic Mirror module for connecting to the ICA API.

 THIS JUST STARTED AND IS MISSING 99% OF FUNCTIONS Ittiration 1: shows balance